 Yesler Bridge Rehabilitation Project

-The project is at the 60% design phase.
-The project team anticipates construction to begin late 2015 and last for approximately one year.
+Bridge design is nearly complete.
+The project team anticipates construction to begin in spring 2016 and will last for approximately 14 to 16 months.

 October 2014: 60% Design